US review: Airstrike in Somalia killed, injured civilians

 Civilian deaths, however, have been a persistent problem for the military in war zones around the world.
 And watchdog organizations routinely complain that the U.S. and other militaries don’t acknowledge civilian deaths as quickly or completely as needed.

+The Eastern Africa deputy director for Amnesty International, Seif Magango, called the report a “welcome glimmer of transparency” after more than a decade of military operations.

+“Now there must be accountability and reparation for the victims and their families,” he said.

-Amnesty International said in a report early this month that two airstrikes in Somalia in February killed two civilians and injured three others.
+In a report early this month, Amnesty International said two airstrikes in Somalia in February killed two civilians and injured three others.
 The group said that one airstrike, on Feb.
 2, struck a home in the Middle Juba region, killing an 18-year-old woman and wounding her two sisters and her grandmother.
 The second strike, on Feb.
 24 near Jilib, killed a farmer who also worked for Hormuud Telecom, Somalia’s largest telecom company.

 Gayer said those two are among seven other cases still being investigated.